jinhoyoo/summarize_youtube_video_lecture/Readme.md

 ```

+4. The transcripts can be found in the `./text` folder.
+Please review the transcripts and make necessary corrections to ensure accuracy.

-3. Run notebook and you can get the `markdown_note.md`.
+5. Run `summarize_note.ipynb` to generate the `markdown_note.md`.
    - This file has the script and summary for each chapter.

 ## Trobleshooting
   - Please define '00:00:00' as start in `chapter_part_in_description`.